lambdaclass/cairo-vm/README.md

 Rust implementation of the Cairo VM

+# How does the original Cairo VM work?

-# How does the vm manage memory?
+## How does the vm manage memory?

 Cairo's memory is read-only (can only be written once), and requires that memory adresses accessed by the program must be continuous.
 If gaps are present they will be filled with arbitrary values.